felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 requests to a service.
 Load balancers work at different levels of the OSI stack -- think application level vs network level.

-There are different strategies for distributing the load:
+There are different strategies for distributing the load, most notably:

 Round robin
 : Distributing traffic evenly across machines

 Sticky sessions
 : Directing a user's traffic to the same machine for the duration of a session

 ##### Databases
 There's a lot to say about databases.
 So let's simplify things.
 There are two